php-dev-br/laravel-doc-pt-br/facades.md

 	}

-This class might live in your `app/models` directory, or any other directory that Composer knows how to auto-load.

 We need to be able to resolve this class from the IoC container.
 So, let's add a binding:

 	App::bind('payment', function()